mynamedust/mynamedust/README.md

 # Backend Developer from 42 Yerevan

-Hello, I'm Albert, a backend developer with a focus on crafting server solutions and ensuring the seamless operation of web applications.
+Hello, I'm Albert, a backend developer with a focus on creating server solutions and ensuring the seamless operation of web applications.
 I bring my expertise to the table to build and optimize server systems.
 Currently, I'm a student at 42 Yerevan, where I actively engage with the world of programming, tackling exciting challenges along the way.
 I'm always open to new connections and opportunities!

 Feel free to reach out to me: